Sceptre/sceptre/docs/_source/docs/stack_config.rst

 Resolution order of values
 --------------------------

-Stack Configs allow the convergence of values from a variety of sources to configure a given CloudFormation stack.
-These values are applied in phases.
-Understanding these phases can be very helpful you when designing your Stack Configs.
+Stack Configs allow you to pull together values from a variety of sources to configure a CloudFormation stack.
+These values are retrieved and applied in phases.
+Understanding these phases can be very helpful when designing your Stack Configs.

 When launching a stack (or performing other stack actions), values are gathered and accessed in this
 order:

 1. User variables (from ``--var`` and ``--var-file`` arguments) are gathered when the CLI first runs.
-2. StackGroup Configs are rendered from the highest level downward with Jinja and then read into yaml.
-   The key/value pairs from those configs are layered on top of each other, with more nested configs overriding higher-level ones.
-These key/value pairs will be "inherited" by the Stack Config, both documented properties as well as any custom keys that have been set in the StackGroup Configs.
+2. StackGroup Configs are read from the highest level downward, rendered with Jinja and then loaded into yaml.
+The key/value pairs from these configs are layered on top of each other, with more nested configs overriding higher-level ones.
+These key/value pairs will be "inherited" by the Stack Config.
-3. With the layered StackGroup Config variables, the Stack Config will be rendered with Jinja into a *string*.
-At this point, these values are available for access via Jinja syntax:
+3. With the layered StackGroup Config variables, the Stack Config will be read and then rendered with Jinja.
+Certain variables are made available when the Stack Config is being rendered with Jinja:

    * User variables (via ``{{ var }}``)
    * Environment variables (via ``{{ environment_variable }}``)